Yifferpi/dotfiles/README.md

-# PrivateScripts
+# dotfiles

-This repo contains all scripts and configs that are either sensitive or only of use to myself.
+This repo contains install scripts and personal configuration files for a number of tools and applications.